 Andrew’s research interests focus on the overlap between quantum optics and many-body physics, especially in systems of ultracold atoms.
 This work has applications to the use of atomic and molecular systems as quantum simulators of complex materials and other quantum technologies, as well as fundamental studies of out of equilibrium dynamics in quantum systems.

 Steve Barnett has been awarded the prestigious Institute of Physics 2013 Dirac Medal for his wide ranging contributions throughout optics research, which both inspire and lead experimental endeavours.
 This medal is awarded annually in recognition of outstanding contributions to theoretical physics.

-Daniel Oi, John Jeffers and Václav Potoček have shown how to measure nothing.
+Daniel Oi, John Jeffers and former group member Václav Potoček have shown how to measure nothing.
 Specifically, they showed how to find out whether there are any photons in a quantum field without disturbing its coherence in the case the vacuum is not found.
 This requires that no information is gained about the number of photons in the field, apart from the fact that there is at least one.